- Share this article on Facebook

 Frances McDormand’s van-dwelling character utters these unequivocal words during a crucial exchange in Nomadland, one that unfolds in the guest room of a suburban house.
 A strikingly similar rejection of a well-meaning offer — of shelter, of security — takes place near the end of Ammonite when Kate Winslet’s 19th century paleontologist surveys a well-appointed chamber meant to inspire her with its creature comforts.
 “You presumed I’d just be fitted into your life here,” she tells the woman she loves.
 “You don’t understand me.”

 Delivering two of the most indelible lead performances of 2020, McDormand and Winslet portray ferociously independent women.
-On that front, they’re hardly alone in what has been a strong year for female actresses.
+On that front, they’re hardly alone in what has been a strong year for female actors.
 In very different ways, Carey Mulligan (Promising Young Woman), Viola Davis (Ma Rainey’s Black Bottom), Vanessa Kirby (Pieces of a Woman) and Radha Blank (The Forty-Year-Old Version) also play women who refuse to be placed in a nice, neat room.
 None of these characters is vying for a Miss Congeniality trophy, and they don’t care if you like them.

 Ribbon-tied boxes of “likability” have long been the domain of too many women onscreen.
 Is there anything more sexist than the notion that no one will be interested in a female character if she isn’t likable — or its dreaded corollary, relatable?
 It’s the storytelling equivalent of being accosted on the street and urged to “smile!”
 When it comes to the cheery fictional places women have been expected to occupy, with all their faux comforts, does a robust assortment of awards contenders, fueled by take-me-as-I-am firepower, signal that time’s up?